ajwalkiewicz/cochar/CONTRIBUTION.md

 If you have any other suggestions feel welcome to open new [issue](https://github.com/ajwalkiewicz/cochar/issues).

-## Any contributions you make will be under the GNU General Public License v3.0
+## Any contributions you make will be under the GNU Affero General Public License v3.0

-In short, when you submit code changes, your submissions are understood to be under the same [GNU GPLv3 License](https://choosealicense.com/licenses/gpl-3.0/) that covers the project.
+In short, when you submit code changes, your submissions are understood to be under the same [GNU AGPL v3 License](https://choosealicense.com/licenses/agpl-3.0/) that covers the project.
 Feel free to contact the maintainers if that's a concern.

 ## Report bugs using Github's [issues](https://github.com/ajwalkiewicz/cochar/issues)